mod-audio/caps-lv2/README.md

 The major changes to the original LADSPA caps were:

 - support to LV2_Descriptor in the Descriptor Class (Descriptor.h)
-- added LV2 descriptors in interface.cc
+- small changes to main Makefile
-- small changes in Makefile
+- build each plugin separately

 So it's really easy to keep in track with new upstream releases